-Now that the vote on whether Britain should exit the European Union has been finalized, intellectual property owners – in the fashion industry and beyond – are rightfully concerned as to the implication the Brexit vote will have on their rights.
+On what has been coined Brexit Day, with the United Kingdom triggering Article 50 to formally exit the European Union, intellectual property owners – in the fashion industry and beyond – are rightfully concerned as to the implications this will have on their rights.
 While the UK's exit from the EU will not prove to be a simple divorce, under EU rules, there will be a two-year transitionary period, during which time the UK government will negotiate its exit from the EU, and IP-related laws (namely, those involving trademarks, copyrights, and patents) will remain largely unchanged.

 There are a number of ways that the UK government may choose to negotiate its exit from the EU.
 One such way is the “Norway model,” under which the UK would remain closely integrated with the EU and would become members of the European Economic Area (EEA) and the European Free Trade Association (EFTA).
 The UK would enjoy access to the single market and would still be subject to EU legislation, including the free movement of goods and services.
 Under this model, the UK would make smaller money contributions but we would have far less influence on EU legislation.